 The clothes wringer is not cheap, but it will save you a lot of labor.
 Wringers can be dangerous, however, so use them with caution.

-This is one of the most expensive manual washing machines you can find.
+The Lehman’s own hand washer is one of the most expensive manual washing machines you can find.
 However, it’s worth every penny.
 You add your clothes, water, and detergent, clothes the lid, and turn the handle.
 As you turn the crank, the clothes are agitated and get cleaned.
 Next, drain the water and put clean water in to rinse the clothes.
 You may also want to purchase the separate clothes ringer to get out all the water, so you don’t have to do it by hand.

 When choosing a non-electric washing machine, you’ll want to look for one that fits your budget, of course.
 But you’ll also need to consider how much clothes you’ll be washing by hand, how easy or hard it is to wash them, and if you’ll need to store the machine in between uses.